Join me for weekly meditation practice

 In a time of overstimulation and spiritual overconsumption, the question is no longer whether meditation is beneficial, but how to practise in a way that is grounded, sustainable, and relevant to modern life.

 One of my spiritual teachers speaks of cultivating an honest practice — one that honours our lifestyle, responsibilities, and needs.
-I believe this is exactly what allows us to stay grounded and anchored in what matters most.

 The practices shared here are drawn from established and living lineages, and are offered with care and discernment, informed by my own embodied experience of their values and benefits.